kimkimhun3/CProgram_Socket/README.md

 ### TCP Monitor's graph still look the same
-It still display a small delay after buffering before sending the buffered packets.
+It still displays a small delay after buffering before sending the buffered packets.